k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_catalog_settings.md

 * Click the **Add Record +** button and populate a **Sequence Name**, **Generator** and its parameters (PII, Consistency Mode and the [Advanced](10_catalog_settings.md#advanced-sequence-settings) parameters, if needed), that will be used for generating a sequence value.
 * Note that the **Generator** is pre-populated with the **Sequence.actor** though it can be updated to any existing built-in actor, a custom actor or a flow (the flow should be created under the project's **Shared Objects**).
 * The **sequenceId** parameter of the **Sequence.actor** is populated with the same value that is stated in the **Sequence Name**, when it is typed for the first time.
-Later, each one can be changed to a different value, if needed.
+Later, each one of them can be changed to a different value, if needed.

 <img src="images/settings_seq.png" />